onlyhappy/vue-elemaApp/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8088
+# serve with hot reload at localhost:8808
 npm run dev

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# build for production and view the bundle analyzer report | Visit
-npm run build --report
+npm run build --report | http://localhost:8808/?id=123#/goods
 ```

 ## About